material-motion/material-motion/concepts/plan-fulfillment-pattern.md

     fadeIn.property = "opacity"
     fadeIn.from = 0
     fadeIn.to = 1
-    target.addDefinition(fadeIn)
+    target.addplan(fadeIn)

-Here, `fadeIn` is the definition.
+Here, `fadeIn` is the plan.
 The logic of "Fade in" **is not executed here**.

-`addDefinition` has registered the definition to a system.
-It does not matter which system, so long as the definition is eventually executed.
+`addplan` has registered the plan to a system.
+It does not matter which system, so long as the plan is eventually executed.

 Also consider this pseudo-code: